 For employees of other agencies: Please consult your MOU or your Human Resources/Payroll liaison.
 As always, you can also contact SCERA.

 Retirement law and the IRS place limits on the amount of benefit that can be paid to SCERA retirees.

 The Internal Revenue Code Section 415(b) limits the annual benefit amount that can be paid to a retiree from the retirement system.
 This limit is based on your age at retirement and your retirement plan (General/Safety).
 SCERA employers have an excess benefits plan which may pay the difference between your calculated benefit and the IRC allowable limit.
 For specific information on the current year limit, contact SCERA.

 The Internal Revenue Code 401(a) (17) imposes limits on compensation that may be used to calculate retirement benefits for individuals who first became members of SCERA on or after July 1, 1996.
 The 2018 limit is $275,000.
 This amount may be adjusted annually by the Secretary of the Treasury.

 Plan A Members

 The retirement allowance for Plan A members is capped at 100% of your highest average monthly salary.
-Your current highest average monthly salary can be found on your Annual Statement of Benefits, or by calculating a benefit estimate using MySCERA.
+Your current highest average monthly salary can be viewed by logging into your MySCERA account.

 Plan B Members